manuparra/MasterCyberSec_Practice/README.md

 # Connecting and starting with docker server and docker system

 First of all read about how to manage docker container [here!](starting_docker.md).
-It will be used for LDAP and FreeIPA clients.
+It will be used for LDAP and FreeIPA servers and clients.

 # Creating a LDAP with TLS/SSL service